UNITED IN MERCY - A dialogue to build a bridge within our community -

 where everyone can feel welcomed, loved,

-forgiven and encouraged to live the good life
+forgiven and encouraged to live the good life of the Gospel.

 And to feel welcomed, loved, forgiven, encouraged,